HanPT831/GPT-RE-FT/README.md

 * openai

 ## Dataset
-Please refer [GPT-RE](https://github.com/YukinoWan/GPT-RE) or [PURE](https://github.com/princeton-nlp/PURE) to prepare the datasets.
+Please refer to [GPT-RE](https://github.com/YukinoWan/GPT-RE) or [PURE](https://github.com/princeton-nlp/PURE) for preparing the datasets.
 The expected structure of files is:
 ```
 RE_improved_baseline
  |-- data